l0cks-acab/MagicRanks/README.md

+# Currently updating this as a hotfix broke my code ;(

 # MagicRanks

 MagicRanks is a Rust plugin that tracks player playtime and assigns them to specific Oxide groups after reaching configurable playtime thresholds.